Akhil-py/CSE15L-Lab-Report-1/tutorial.md

 ## Establishing a remote connection using ieng6

 If this is the first time using your CSE 15L account, lookup your account at [https://sdacs.ucsd.edu/~icc/index.php](https://sdacs.ucsd.edu/~icc/index.php) and reset your password to activate your account.
 You will use this password to login to the remote server.
-(Warning: Your tritonlink password will also be reset)

 Before leaving this page, note the last 3 letters of your CSE 15L account ID.
 You will need this in the future.